Ferg-Lab/mof-topology-prediction/automated_scripts/README.md

 Export the path to LAMMPS for the code to run equilibration automatically for you.
 Otherwise, you can run simulations manually using the input files.

-export LAMMPS_PATH='/Path/to/LAMMPS/src/lmp_mpi'
+export LAMMPS_PATH='/Path/to/LAMMPS/src/lmp_machine'

 ## MOF Generation and Equilibration

 The `gen` command is used to generate a MOF polymorph, for which a linker and a metal node in xyz format are required.
 You can generate bare frameworks or specify a small molecule to add into an ionic MOF.
 If the name of the small molecule is available in the `small_molecule` folder (DMA, TMA, TEA, TPA, TPP, MPA, MNP), then the molecule files for small molecules will be created along with the generated MOF.
 Otherwise, you would need to provide a small molecule in cif format with atomic charges.

 The `run_equi` command generates inputs for the small molecule deposition and equilibration.
-After equilibration, an equilibrated structure in cif format is provided along with the potential energy at 300 K and 100 K for preliminary screening.
+After equilibration, an equilibrated structure in cif format is provided along with the potential energy at 300 K and 0 K for preliminary screening.

 Example:

-python main.py gen --node 4c_In --linker 3c_BTB --topos pto --mol DMA python main.py run_equi --mof pto-4c_In-3c_BTB --mol DMA --n_mol 6 --nvt --npt --equi_time 50000 --temp 300 --pressure 0.0
+`python main.py gen --node 4c_In --linker 3c_BTB --topos pto --mol DMA` `python main.py run_equi --mof pto-4c_In-3c_BTB --mol DMA --n_mol 6 --nvt --npt --equi_time 50000 --temp 300 --pressure 0.0`

 This is a checkpoint where you can stop and use the equilibrated structures and potential energies to rank the thermodynamic stability of the MOFs.